isaac-mason/arancini/packages/arancini/README.md

 entity.destroy()
 ```

-It's important to note that if you store references to entity or component objects, then that entity or component is destroyed and recycled, you will be storing a reference to a pooled object.
-This pooled objectmay be re-used at any time.
+⚠️ You should avoid storing references to entities and components.
+Use queries to find entities that have certain components, run logic on them, and then discard the references.

-You should avoid storing references to entities or components, and instead use queries to find entities that have certain components, run logic on them, and then discard the references.
+If you store references to entity or component objects, then that entity or component is destroyed and recycled, you will be storing a reference to a pooled object which may have been re-used.

 ### 📦 Component